Transforming Pain into Power: A Manchester Life Coach’s Guide to Cope With A Relationship Breakdown

 “I need to feel heard when I express my feelings.”

-“I won’t engage in shouting matches or name-calling.”
+“I won’t engage in heated arguments.”

 Step Nine: Rebuild Your Identity – You Are Not Just a Partner